 - a strong measure, prohibiting swimming, the time to get rid of the shark;

 - or to favour the tourist activity of the island, the main financial mane of the city,

-You can watch the city council scene for, first 2 minutes.
+You can watch the city council scene for the first 2 minutes.

-At this stage, despite all the warnings, facts, the sense of urgency is not strong enough.
-Many fishermen arrive in the small tow and kill a shark!
+Despite all the warnings and facts, the sense of urgency is not strong enough.
+Many fishermen arrive in the small town to kill a common shark!
 Are steps 1 to 6 carried out?
 Unfortunately no!

-- 1. Create a sense of urgency: step not finalized because the beaches are not yet closed,
+- 1. Create a sense of urgency: step is not finalized because the beaches are not yet closed,

-- 2. Train the steering team: fishermen of all calibres set out in pursuit of the shark, no concerted selection by a multidisciplinary team.
+- 2. Train the steering team: fishermen of all calibres set out in pursuit of the shark, with no concerted selection by a multidisciplinary team.

-- 3. Create a vision and strategy for change and 4.
-Communicate to make people understand and buy-in: the procedure to follow is not clear, no cohesion between the chief of police, city council, fishermen.
+- 3. Create a vision and strategy for change, and 4.
+Communicate to make people understand and buy in: the procedure to follow is not clear, no cohesion between the chief of police, city council, and fishermen.
 Communication, unchecked, is through newspapers.

 - 5. Give others the means to act 6.
 Produce results, wins quickly and 7.
-Persevere: The mayor refuses to follow the recommendations of the chief of police and thinks above all to the influx of tourists.
+Persevere: The mayor refuses to follow the recommendations of the chief of police and thinks above all about the influx of tourists.
 The beaches will be monitored, but without a ban on closing them.
 Yes, there is a result, but the weak one.

 Form the steering team, create a vision and strategy for change

 Finally, after other shark attacks, the mayor no longer has a choice.
-He accepts the Chief of Police’s proposal and hires Quint (shark hunter) and Hooper (Oceanographer, shark specialist) to get rid of the problem.
+He accepts the Chief of Police’s proposal and hires Quint (shark hunter) and Hooper (Oceanographer, shark specialist) to eliminate the problem.

 Despite many twists and turns, the desired result is obtained.
-The chief of police manage the change until the end,
+The chief of police implements change management until the end,